Artificial Grass Buying Guide

 - Weed fabric: You don’t want weeds and grass poking through your perfect lawn.
 You’ll need to lay this down first.

-- Fill: Fill helps hold your turf down and keeps the blades standing up for a natural look.
+- Infill: Fill helps hold your turf down and keeps the blades standing up for a natural look.

-- Seam tape and adhesive: If you really don’t want staples, you can always use seam tape to stick turf together.
+- Turf Seam Tape: If you really don’t want staples, you can always use seam tape to stick turf together.
 Easy as pie.

 - Lawn pads: For some extra cushion under your feet, lay down a lawn pad.
 If you have some kiddos running around, these are fall height rated for safety.